auraphp/Aura.Dispatcher/README.md

 ### Recursion and Lazy Loading

-The dispatcher is recursive.
-After dispatching to the first object, if that object returns a dispatchable object, the dispatcher will re-dispatch to that object.
+The _Dispatcher_ is recursive.
+After dispatching to the first object, if that object returns a dispatchable object, the _Dispatcher_ will re-dispatch to that object.
 It will continue doing this until the returned result is not a dispatchable object.

-Let's turn the above example of an invokable object in the dispatcher into a lazy-loaded instantiation.
+Let's turn the above example of an invokable object in the _Dispatcher_ into a lazy-loaded instantiation.
 All we have to do is wrap the instantiation in another dispatchable object (in this example, a closure).
-The benefit of this is that we can fill the dispatcher with as many objects as we like, and they won't get instantiated until the dispatcher calls on them.
+The benefit of this is that we can fill the _Dispatcher_ with as many objects as we like, and they won't get instantiated until the _Dispatcher_ calls on them.

 ```php
 <?php